The continuing need to restore human rights and the rule of law in the North Caucasus region

 of Ukraine.
 The role played by the Head of the Chechen Republic,

-Ramzan Kadyrov, and the Chechen fighters in the siege of Mariupol
+Ramzan Kadyrov, and Chechen fighters in the siege of Mariupol is

-is symptomatic for the brutalisation of the treatment of opponents
+symptomatic of the increasing brutality of the treatment of opponents

 that began in the two Chechen wars.

-5. The long-lasting scourge of missing persons and continuing
+5. The long-lasting scourge of missing persons and enforced disappearances

-disappearances continues to ravage the region.
-The Russian authorities
+continues to ravage the region.
+The Russian authorities deny in

-in part deny these cases, refuse to provide information to competent
+part these cases, refuse to provide information to competent bodies and

-bodies and persist in using ineffective methods to search for missing
+persist in using ineffective methods to search for missing persons

-persons despite hundreds of judgments of the European Court of Human
+despite hundreds of judgments of the European Court of Human Rights

-Rights and the recommendations of the Assembly and the Committee
+(the Court) and the recommendations of the Assembly and the Committee of

-of Ministers inviting them to emulate good practices from other
+Ministers inviting them to emulate good practices from other countries.

 Numerous cases of human rights violations documented in previous